WJSoftware/wjfe-dataview/README.md

 Remember:  If you set the background color, it must be opaque so pinned columns work as expected.

+## Cross Column Synchronization

+> Since **v0.12.0**

+It is possible to synchronize any property of a column with the same property in the column object of another dataview instance, up to the point where they can be visually aligned.
+This is a desirable feature in master-child scenarios because users can have related columns perfectly aligned between master and child tables.
+See [this detailed README](./docs/ColSync.md) to learn how to make use of this one-in-a-kind feature.

 ## Reference

 ### Props